-- 1. prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models, the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage). - 2. protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are is supported to refer their concerns to the Designated Safeguarding Lead(Mrs T Murphy) or the Children's Referral and Assessment Service (0191 4245010) directly IF NECESSARY.
+- prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models, the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage). - 2. protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are is supported to refer their concerns to the Designated Safeguarding Lead(Mrs T Murphy) or Deputy Designated Safeguarding Lead (Mrs A Spark/Miss R Scott) of the Integrated Safeguarding Team (0191 4245010) directly IF NECESSARY.
 In certain specific cases such as Female Genital Mutilation (Mandatory reporting of FGM from October 2015), Radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted).